microsoft/aoai-api-simulator/docs/running-deploying.md

     ```

     Kill the process and run the command again to restart the simulator whenever you make changes to the config.

 3. Now open the [http/chat-completions.http](../http/chat-completions.http) file, and send the first POST request.
 If you are using the rest-client extension, you may have to set the environment to `test`.
 Use the `>p rest client: switch environment` command in VS Code to do so.

 4. You should receive an http `200` response with some generated completions.
 Check the terminal for any warnings or errors.

+## Non-Dev Container Setup

+Most of this documentation will assume that you are using a Dev Container, but it is possible to work outside of a Dev Container as well.
+If you are not using a Dev Container then, after cloning the repo, complete these additional steps:

+1. Create and activate a new Python environment:

+    ```bash
+    python -m venv .venv
+    source .venv/bin/activate
+    ```

+1. Install Python dependencies:

+    ```console
+    make install-requirements
+    ```

+1. Install the simulator code:

+    ```console
+    pip install --editable ./src/aoai-api-simulator
+    ```

 ## Changing the Simulator Mode